Stage-craft as State-craft: Queen Elizabeth I and the Alencon Affair

 Simier arrived in the candlelit gallery to find Elizabeth strolling with Alencon.
 She was trying to dissuade him from continuing the Dutch campaign, whether or not she married him.
 Their conversation halted when Alencon realized that Simier had let himself in through the locked secret stair.

 The Queen excused herself diplomatically, leaving Alencon to vent his frustration on his envoy for the marriage negotiations’ stalemate and Alencon’s failure to secure help in the war in the Netherlands.
-Alencon accused Simier of sabotaging his influence over Elizabeth by exposing to Elizabeth Robert Dudley, Lord Leicester’s secret marriage.
+Alencon accused Simier of sabotaging his influence over Elizabeth by exposing to her Robert Dudley, Lord Leicester’s secret marriage to someone else.
 Alencon mistakenly considered Leicester his greatest friend.

 💋 Act II, Scene IV: Diplomatic Secrets and a Confession